-BRINGING_YOUR_WEBINAR_CONTENTStorytelling is not limited to the "creative world" only, there's a serious need for it in the technological sector if we want to understand how a product or service has the power to change our lives.
+Storytelling is not limited to the "creative world" only, there's a serious need for it in the technological sector if we want to understand how a product or service has the power to change our lives.

 The story approach is effective because it can take something "boring" and "mechanical" and give it enough context for us to understand how it can affect our everyday life.
-This approach is used numerous times throughout advertising history, such as in the case of the washer machine where an inanimate objects as big and clunky (as the washer machine) was powerful enough to revolutionize women's homemaking experience: the machine was not sold for what it could do, because women already did it without it, it was sold for the way it could change our homemaking story
+This approach is used numerous times throughout advertising history, such as in the case of the washer machine where an inanimate objects as big and clunky (as the washer machine) was powerful enough to revolutionize women's homemaking experience: the machine was not sold for what it could do, because women already did it without it, it was sold for the way it could change our homemaking story.

 We believe online education and webinars have a story to be told too, and thus, have gathered 3 ways on how you can bring your webinar content to life: